nrcc-cornell/wind-driven-rain/README.md

-# Wind driven rain analysis for the southeastern United States
+# Wind driven rain analysis for the southeastern U.S.

 ## About this project